 Mike is originally from Sweden, has no formal education in wine making but while he was living in Belgium would often visit Champagne and fell in love with sparkling wine.
 He also visited Bordeaux numerous times and when posing the possibility of producing a sparkling wine from Cabernet Sauvignon was met with baffled and incredulous looks from winemakers.
 During several trips to the states he visited Napa Valley based wineries, met winemakers and learned more about winemaking.
 He began to make home wine – later he left a career in Information Technology (biometric fingerprint recognition systems), moved to the Napa Valley in 1999 and and founded Sjöblom Winery in 2000.

-There are only four primary wineries in the Napa Valley focusing on sparkling wines, Domain Carneros, Domain Chandon, Mumm Napa Valley and Schramsberg – three of whose roots are directly tied into Champagne France.
-Sjoeblom Winery is one of only several smaller wineries in the Napa Valley producing a sparkling wine using the methode champenoise, the traditional method of producing Champagne in Champagne France.
+There are only four primary wineries in Napa Valley focusing on sparkling wines, Domain Carneros, Domain Chandon, Mumm Napa Valley and Schramsberg – three of whose roots are directly tied into Champagne France.
+Initially Sjoeblom Winery was one of only several smaller wineries in Napa Valley producing a sparkling wine using the methode champenoise, the traditional method of producing Champagne in Champagne, France but presently numerous smaller producers craft at least one sparkling wine in this manner.
 Sjöblom currently produces approximately 2500 cases a year.

 Bottles of sparkling wine need to be turned during their final processing so they are placed at an angle and the sediment from the yeast slowly moves down to the opening of the bottle so it can eventually be removed (disgorging).
 Many sparkling producers have automated this process with machines called gyropalette rather than ” hand riddlers”.
 Not Sjöblom, Mike turns each bottle by hand once a day during this final stage.